 An incision will be made in the eye.
-The cataract will be removed in one piece through the incision.
+The cataract will be removed in one piece through the incision, along with the anterior capsule of the lens..
 The lens implant will be inserted to replace the affected lens.
 Because the incision will be larger, you will need stitches.
 The recovery will take longer with this technique.

 After either procedure, a patch may be placed over your eye.

 How Long Will It Take?

 Most patients report no significant pain during the procedure.
 You may feel pulling or pressure sensations.